 We are the foster care agency for LGBTQ2S youth in Ontario, and the only one in Canada.
 We are Queer-owned and operated, and we believe in supporting the youth of our community.

-We have LGBTQ2S-positive foster homes in Windsor, London and Toronto, and are expanding across Ontario.
+We have LGBTQ2S-positive foster homes in Windsor, and London.
 We connect our youth and their foster families to our network of LGBTQ2S positive and specialist supports and services, and we help you build strong and lasting connections in LGBTQ2S communities.

 You have several options to access Five/Fourteen's enhanced supports for LGBTQ2 youth: